john-mangiaracina/TinyML-CustomKeywordSpotting/README.md

 If you do not have Fedora 37 installed on bare metal, consider a Virtual Machine (VM).
 If you are new to VMs, I suggest <a href="https://www.virtualbox.org/">VirtualBox.</a>  Installs are available for MacOS, Linux, and Windows.
 There are an abundance of tutorials available on YouTube and the web to get you started.

+If you are on a Linux distro, I suggest Virtual Machine Manager.
+(There is not as much support as VirtualBox, but I prefer it.)

 If you need an .iso image of Fedora Workstation, it is available <a href="https://fedoraproject.org/workstation/">here.</a>  There are an abundance of tutorials available on YouTube and the web to get you started.

 #  Anaconda install